-There is so much to explore in Brussels as you walk around a new city.
-There is always something to discover around every corner, with plenty of different and quirky museums, Brussels will have you chuckle with wonder and delight.
+There is so much to explore in Brussels as you walk around the city, something to discover at every corner, with plenty of different and quirky museums, Brussels will have you chuckle with wonder and delight.

 Autoworld in Brussels is a collection of old cars dating back to the late 1890s when the first cars rolled onto the roads.
 Based at the Parc du Cinquantenaire, this warehouse holds over 400 vehicles and stocks mostly European or U.S. original models.
 It’s a great walk back into history for both car buffs and families.